 Research faculty will provide their own support from grants and contracts.
-Research faculty are not recognized under unit membership per Section 2.2.
-Research faculty may be asked to teach courses (no more than one per semester per Research Faculty member) paid by the school/college at the adjunct rate.
-Research Faculty can be moved to a Probationary Appointment only if an open faculty line exists due to a) resignation, b) retirement, or c) medical reasons and only after the Research Faculty member is selected through a faculty search process (see Section 7.2).
-A Tenured or Probationary Faculty member can transition to Research Faculty; however they will forfeit their tenured status (if tenured) and can only return as a Probationary Faculty member by satisfying the requirements described above.
+Research faculty are not recognized under bargaining unit membership per Section 2.2.
+Research faculty may be asked to teach as Adjunct faculty.
+Research Faculty can be moved to a Probationary Appointment only if an open faculty line exists due to a) resignation, b) retirement, or c) medical reasons, and only after the Research Faculty member is selected through a faculty search process (see Section 7.2).
 The title of Research Faculty is determined by the Provost.
 These appointments last only for the stated term with no guarantee nor expectation of renewal.
 These appointments are not eligible for tenure nor promotion and time served as Research Faculty will not count toward tenure nor promotion.
-The academic rank of the positions will be determined based upon the qualifications described in Section 7.2 and approved by the Faculty Association Executive Council.
+The academic rank of the positions will be determined based upon the qualifications described in Section 7.2 and approved by the Faculty Association President.